-Chances are, most of your key stakeholders from investors to board members (sometimes even spouses) will have an opinion.
+Chances are, most of your key stakeholders, from investors to board members (sometimes even spouses), will have an opinion.
 Recommendations may be based on past experience, market research, gut feeling, or early sales.
 If you’re unsure where to start, we have this specialized B2B SaaS Go-to-market plan template that successfully helps our clients find their strategy.

-To know what share of the market you can claim, it helps to know how big the market is in the first place.
-For that, look at the Total Addressable Market (TAM), which considers the entire market demand for your SaaS product or services, or in other words, the total amount of money being spent in your certain category.
+Knowing what share of the market you can claim helps to understand how big the market is in the first place.
+For that, look at the Total Addressable Market (TAM), which considers the entire market demand for your SaaS product or services, or in other words, the total amount of money spent in your specific category.

 At first, TAM may look like an impressive figure.
-But the only way you’ll be able to access all of it is if you’re the only player in the category, and are able to market to the entire world.
-Which brings us to Specific Addressable Market (SAM).
+But the only way you’ll be able to access all of it is if you’re the only player in the category and can market to the entire world, which brings us to Specific Addressable Market (SAM).

 SAM is typically less than TAM.
-Your specific addressable market may be limited by the fact that you can only service a part of the market.
+Your specific addressable market may be limited because you can only service a part of the market.
 For instance, your SaaS solution only integrates with a certain ERP system.
 That rules out prospects that are on another system.

 That leaves you with SOM, your specific obtainable market.
 SOM will be less than SAM.
 It’s where your SaaS rubber hits the B2B road.
 It represents the portion of the market you can sell to right now, a function of your time and resources.

-Feasibility answers the question: Where do you want to play that gives you the best chance of winning?
+Feasibility answers the question: Where can you play that gives you the best chance of winning?

-Let’s say your SaaS solution automates the procure-to-pay process.
-It may be perfect for any number of vertical industries such as healthcare, oil and gas, financials, and more.
+Let’s say your B2B SaaS solution automates the procure-to-pay process.
+It may be perfect for any vertical industries such as healthcare, oil and gas, financials, and more.
 But with limited resources, you can’t market to everybody, so you decide to first establish credibility in the financial sector.

-Within the financial vertical market are a number of sub-verticals: banking, insurance, private investments, real estate, government, and others.
-The easy thing to say is that banking is the biggest sub-vertical, so that’s the area to focus on.
+Within the vertical financial market are several sub-verticals: banking, insurance, private investments, real estate, government, etc. The easy thing to say is that banking is the biggest sub-vertical, so that’s the area to focus on.
 But banking may not be the most feasible for your service.

 Think of an X-axis that represents market penetration or position.
 It’s a percentage defined by your annual recurring revenue (ARR) per sub-vertical divided the SOM ARR.
-Those sub-verticals with the greatest market penetration and the best market position go furthest to the right on the axis.
+Those sub-verticals with the most significant market penetration and the best market position go furthest to the right on the axis.

-In our example, our market presence—and the higher feasibility for success—increases from private investing to banks to insurance.
+In our example, our market presence—and the highest feasibility for success—increases from private investing to banks to insurance.

 It’s always better to establish yourself as a leader in a very specific sub-vertical within the industry than to try to cater to the entire industry as a whole.
-Doing so allows you to improve the quality of your service, develop industry-specific features, and empower your sales and marketing team to get faster traction.
+Doing so allows you to improve your service quality, develop industry-specific features, and empower your sales and marketing team to get faster traction.

-It may be feasible for you to market to a number of financial services sectors.
+It may be feasible for you to market to several financial services sectors.
 After all, you have established credibility within several of them.
 However, some will be a better fit for you than others.

 One way to zero in on the best fit is to create a Y-axis to complement our penetration/position rankings.
-The Y-axis is a relative ranking that reflects any number of fit criteria: technological, competition, and complexity for example.
+For example, the Y-axis is a relative ranking that reflects any number of fit criteria: technological, competition, and complexity.

-The technological fit could be how well does your solution integrate with systems that most customers in these sub-verticals are using.
+The technological fit could be how well your solution integrates with systems that most customers in these sub-verticals are using.
 Competition would reveal how crowded the marketplace is with similar products.
 Complexity could be standard integration versus customized or multiple decision-makers or layers of approvals.
-For instance, government agencies may have more decision-making levels to overcome for a final sale than an entrepreneurial private investor.
+For instance, government agencies may have more decision-making levels to overcome a final sale than a private entrepreneurial investor.